ErikBoraHuynh/Homelabs-Repository/Metasploit/README.md

 **4. Windows 10 VM / Victim: Malware Execution Simulation**

-I disabled Windows Defender's Real-Time protection to be able to download the Trojan file for home lab demonstration.
+I disabled Windows Defender's Real-Time protection to be able to download the Trojan file for homelab demonstration.

 Downloaded and executed the Trojan file (In a real-world scenario, malware distribution is far less obvious.
 This simplified version is only for controlled lab testing.).